Merritt Parkway: History

 Tolls were eliminated at the Greenwich Toll Plaza on June 27, 1988, as part of a mandate that abolished tolls on all of Connecticut's roads.
-The toll plaza is preserved in Stratford's Boothe Memorial Park near Exit 53, complete with still-flashing lights over each toll lane.
+The toll plaza is preserved in Stratford's Boothe Memorial Park near exit 36, complete with still-flashing lights over each toll lane.

 In 1992, a new interchange with US 7 was opened, which involved rebuilding another portion of roadway.

-In 1999, a project to reconstruct exit 44 and eliminate exit 45 was completed at the cost of $4.6 million.
-In addition, exit 53 was reconstructed into a standard diamond interchange; it was originally a seven ramp configuration.
+In 1999, a project to reconstruct exit 27 (old exit 44) and eliminate exit 45 was completed at the cost of $4.6 million.
+In addition, exit 36 (old exit 53) was reconstructed into a standard diamond interchange; it was originally a seven ramp configuration.

 In April 2001, a complete reissuance of the parkway's signs was carried out, instituting a uniform white-on-green color scheme and a sawtooth border.

-In 2004, a project to rebuild exit 48 from a standard diamond interchange into a Single-point urban interchange (SPUI) was completed.
+In 2004, a project to rebuild exit 30 from a standard diamond interchange into a Single-point urban interchange (SPUI) was completed.
 Also as part of this project, a new overpass was built to replace the old one (it was not wide enough for a SPUI), though this new overpass replicated the aesthetics of the old one.

 After years of environmental studies, the Connecticut Department of Transportation awarded an $87 million contract to Balfour Beatty Construction to build the replacement Igor I. Sikorsky Memorial Bridge in 2000.
 The southern half of the replacement bridge opened in 2003; the old bridge was demolished in 2004.
 In February 2004, the load unexpectedly shifted on a crane that was removing structural steel from the old bridge.
 The crane overturned and fell into the partially frozen Housatonic River, killing its operator.
 The remaining half of the bridge was completed in 2006, two years behind schedule.
 The new bridge has a concrete deck, with an asphalt surface, three lanes in each direction, full left and right shoulders, a sidewalk for pedestrians, wrought-iron railing, and aesthetic lighting.
 The bridge also includes a system of concrete fenders that protects the bridge piers from ship collisions, a feature that was absent from the original span.

-Prior to 2025, exits were numbered sequentially, not mileage-based, like most highways in Connecticut, however though the state is gradually transitioning to milepost-based exit numbers on most of their highways over the next few years.
-The Merritt Parkway's transition from sequential exit numbers to mileage-based exit numbers began on July 28, 2025.
+Exits were originally numbered sequentially, not mileage-based, like most highways in Connecticut.
+However, the state is gradually transitioning to milepost-based exit numbers on most of its highways over the next few years.
+The Merritt Parkway's (and all of Route 15) transition from sequential exit numbers to mileage-based exit numbers was completed in 2025.